-The spring season starts with Field Enhancement on Saturday a Saturday in April at the Penn Meadows complex.
+The spring season starts with Field Enhancement, usually the last Saturday in March.
 Practice will begin the week after field enhancement.
 Games will begin the beginning of May and end at the end of June.
 The junior and senior leagues will have season ending tournaments that last two weeks of June.

 Practice times are chosen by the coaches during the coaches meeting that is held on the same day as field enhancement.
-The teams with the most participation during field enhancement are given first choice of practice times.
 Your child’s coach is a volunteer and will sign up for practices based on their schedule.
-Practice times are posted on the NLCBS website the weekend of field enhancement.
+Practice times are posted on the your team's individual Teamsnap page.
 Coaches may also call or email you with the practice times.
 Practice starts the week after the coaches meeting.

 The coaches and parents are emailed a roster of the team’s players prior to Field Enhancement day.
 Coaches may also contact you to let you know the team you are on and remind you about field enhancement.
 After the coaches meeting, they may contact you via E-mail or phone with the practice schedule.
 If they don’t, please check the website.